All Episodes

 Let me define this for you.

-You people are too stupid to understand what Nayrol was trying to say in their ad.
+You people are too stupid to understand what NAROL was trying to say in their ad.

-After protests by conservatives, Nayroll Pro Choice America said Thursday night, it would pull the ad that began running this week.
+After protests by conservatives, NAROL Pro-Choice America said Thursday night it would pull the ad that began running this week.

-We regret that many people have misconstrued our recent advertisement about Mr. Roberts records, said the Nayroll president Nancy Keenan.
+We regret that many people have misconstrued our recent advertisement about Mr. Roberts' record, said the NAROL president, Nancy Keenan.

-Unfortunately, the debate over that advertisement has become a distraction from a serious discussion we hope to have with the American public, she said in a letter to Arlan Spector.
+Unfortunately, the debate over that advertisement has become a distraction from a serious discussion we hope to have with the American public, she said in a letter to Arlen Specter.

-Specter, who is pro-choice, said that uh the ad's not true and it's unfair, and he said it's uh not helpful to the pro-choice cause which he supports.
+Specter, who is pro-choice, said that the ad's not true and it's unfair.

-Now you can say that uh the conservatives got this banned, and I'm happy to take credit for it, or partial credit, but I I actually think that uh uh Specter's letter uh really probably had more to do with it than his comments and anything else is a pro-choice guy.
+Now, you can say that the conservatives got this banned, and I'm happy to take credit for it or partial credit, but I actually think that Specter's letter really probably had more to do with it than his comments and anything else.

 I find it interesting.